vsakel/ChatBot-Summarizer/README.md

 });
 ```

-To access backend container, we need to include `--host=0.0.0.0` when running Flask.
+To access backend container, we need to include `--host=0.0.0.0` when running Flask (`flask run --host=0.0.0.0 `).

 So it listen on any other network the container is connected to.

 ### Prerequisites
 You should have installed: